NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ### `nix-locate`

-Consider using `nix-locate` from the [`nix-index`](https://github.com/nix-community/nix-index) tool to find derivations that provide what you need.
+Another option is to use `nix-locate` from the [`nix-index`](https://github.com/nix-community/nix-index) tool to find derivations that provide what you need.

 ### Adding package sets as dependencies